deinstapel/cursive-async-view/README.md

 // siv.run();
 ```

+## Changelog

+The changelog is located in a [separate file](./CHANGELOG.md) and contains changes and migration hints for upcoming versions.

 ## Troubleshooting

 If you find any bugs/unexpected behaviour or you have a proposition for future changes open an issue describing the current behaviour and what you expected.